Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-11-12-Convolutional_Neural_Networks_for_Sentence_Classification.md

 ---

-This is a brief summary of paper for me to study and organize it, [EMNLP 2014 version: Convolutional Neural Networks for Sentence Classification (Kim., EMNLP 2014)](https://www.aclweb.org/anthology/D14-1181/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Convolutional Neural Networks for Sentence Classification (Kim., EMNLP 2014)](https://www.aclweb.org/anthology/D14-1181/) I read and studied.
 {% include MathJax.html %}

 They propose CNN architecture on top two sets of pre-training **word2vecs**, static and dynamic one.